 Kitchens, bathrooms and flooring are the first things to show their age, so these are the obvious place to start when carrying out a refurbishment.
 What looked great 10 years ago is now beginning to look a little dated and maybe a bit tired too.
 Fortunately replacing these things is relatively straight forward in a modern flat as the electrics and plumbing are usually in good condition and so will not need too much attention (unless you plan major changes to the layout of your flat).
 Similarly the sub structure of the building itself is also usually faring well and will not need to be replaced or repaired.

-For the kitchen it is often possible to acheive a more open plan layout, as acheived in this flat, by removing the wall or part of the wall that was put in to separate the kitchen and living area.
+For the kitchen it is often possible to acheive a more open plan layout, by removing the wall or part of the wall that was put in to separate the kitchen and living area.
 This way the kitchen worktop area can be increased and the the kitchen can be made to flow more comfortably into the living area.

 The bathrooms can often be improved by removing extensive boxing or exposed pipes (a sign of an 80s or 90s flat build!) and placing them in carefully planned shelfed cupboard units.
 Modern basins, WCs and vanity units make a huge difference to the dated feel of bathrooms also and often allow for more economical use of space.
 See the pics below for examples of these.